 Built in 1891, the Old River Bridge today is little more than a rusted metal frame.

-U.S. Rep. French Hill joined the county judges from Saline and Garland counties and the director of the Arkansas Highway and Transportation Department at the site Monday to formally announce the awarding of the grant.
+U.S. Rep. French Hill (R-Little Rock) joined the county judges from Saline and Garland counties and the director of the Arkansas Highway and Transportation Department at the site Monday to formally announce the awarding of the grant.

 Saline County Judge Jeff Arey noted its historic location.